br101/horst/README.md

 ## Usage notes

-With version 5.0 `horst` can automatically set the WLAN interface into monitor mode or add a monitor interface.
+Starting with version 5.0 `horst` can automatically set the WLAN interface into monitor mode or add a monitor interface.
 But you can still set the interface into monitor mode manually before you start `horst` as well.
-With most standard Linux (mac80211) drivers you can use the `iw` command to add an additional monitor interface while you can continue to use the existing interface: `iw wlan0 interface add mon0 type monitor`.
-(If you have to use the deprecated WEXT interface can put the interface into monitor mode like this `iwconfig wlan0 mode monitor channel X`).
+With most standard Linux (mac80211) drivers you can use the `iw` command to add an additional monitor interface while you can continue to use the existing interface.

+	iw wlan0 interface add mon0 type monitor

-Please note that if the main interface (`wlan0`) is in use, either as a client to an AP, in Ad-hoc mode, or creating an AP, the wifi driver does not allow `horst` to change the channel because that would disrupt connectivity.
-If you want `horst` to be able to change channels (`horst -s` or `channel_scan` option) you need to have only monitor interfaces.
-This is how you usually set an existing interface to monitor mode and a specific channel:
+Please note that while the main interface (`wlan0`) is in use, either as a client to an AP, in Ad-hoc mode, or creating an AP, the wifi driver does not allow `horst` to change the channel because that would disrupt connectivity.
+If you want `horst` to be able to change channels (`horst -s` or `channel_scan` option, or setting a channel manually in the `horst` UI) you need to set the main interface to monitor mode.
+This is how it is usually done:

+	ifconfig wlan0 down
 	iw wlan0 set type monitor

+Optionally you could also set an initial channel, and it sometimes may be necessary to unblock the interface first:

+	rfkill unblock all
 	ifconfig wlan0 up
 	iw wlan0 set channel 6

+If you still have to use the deprecated WEXT interface can put the interface into monitor mode with `iwconfig wlan0 mode monitor channel X`).

 Usually you have to start `horst` as root: